 This post introduces you to one of our most loved places in South Africa and one of our favourite hikes.
 Along the famous Garden Route in South Africa is the coastal town Plettenberg Bay.
 A mere 8 km south of this town is the Robberg Nature Reserve.
 The reserve is one of the Cape Nature reserves.
-The hikes in the Robberg Nature Reserve are well known and treasured by many locals and visitors.
+The Robberg Nature Reserve hike is well known and treasured by many locals and visitors.
 We have hiked Robberg numerous times, making day trips to Plett from PE or staying the weekend in the town.
 The stunning photographs we have captured have encouraged friends to experience the hike with us as well.
 This phenomenal peninsula will always have a special place in our hearts; yours too if you decide to hike it.

 Once the entrance fee (R40 adults and R20 children) is paid and you have parked, you can already enjoy spectacular views of the open ocean or of Plettenberg Bay.
 There are three hikes that you can choose from: